AndreasOlofsson/mdr-protocol/packets/CONNECT_XXX_CAPABILITY_INFO.md

 | `0x02` |        1 byte         | UUID length (`N`)  |
 | `0x03` | `min(N, 128)` byte(s) |        UUID        |

-The capability counter doesn't seem to have any significant use in the app other than verifying that it has a valid value.
+The capability counter doesn't seem to have must use in the protocol.

 The UUID is the the device's Bluetooth MAC address.